Stryyder/The-Coding-Journey/README.md

 - Before applying to jobs, have a solid portfolio and a job-specific, targeted resume
 - Learn at the speed required to fully comprehend the material
 - A creative side-project that isn't necessarily educationally focused can help keep you excited about coding
+- Just work locally first and then make more meaningful, content-rich commits to repositories!
 ### Biggest challenge so far
 - Javascript Algorithms
 - React oddities (going through this section twice in bootcamp was extremely beneficial)